Asiatic Vespers: Roman response

 The declaration of war was immediate, but implementation of the mandate was delayed by an unrelated civil war already ongoing within the Roman Republic.
 Sulla received it first from the Senate.
 After he had taken command of the legions at Nola, a Roman Assembly passed a law stripping him of his authority in favor of Gaius Marius.
 At the instigation of his men, he marched on Rome to assert the authority of the Senate.
 Assured of its and his authority, he crossed the Adriatic with minimal troops and no heavy warships, after one year of doing nothing on the eastern front.

 Meanwhile, Mithridates had created a large fleet that scoured the Aegean of Romans.
 Pontic forces occupied many vacated parts of the Hellenic world.
 Mithridates subverted the city of Athens, making use of his partisans there, including the peripatetic philosophers.
 He could not, however, despite maximum effort, take the port of Rhodes, as the Rhodians were master mariners, on whose ships the Romans had redesigned their own.
 When Sulla's men finally arrived to conduct a siege of Athens, all mainland Greece had rallied to the Roman cause.
 A series of conflicts known as the Mithridatic Wars followed.

 Dating of the massacre

 The precise date of the massacre is disputed by modern historians, who have written about the question at length.
 A. N. Sherwin-White places the event in late 89 or early 88 BC.
 Ernst Badian, saying "precision seems impossible", places it in the first half of 88 BC, no later than the middle of that year.
-The name "Vèpres éphésiennes" was coined in 1890 by historian Théodore Reinach to describe the massacre, making a retrospective analogy with the Sicilian Vespers of 1282.
+The name "Vêpres éphésiennes" was coined in 1890 by historian Théodore Reinach to describe the massacre, making a retrospective analogy with the Sicilian Vespers of 1282.
 Subsequent historians have adopted some variation of the phrase, using Vespers as a euphemism for "massacre".

+Genocide claims

+Some scholars and historians consider these massacres to be a case of genocide.